carlosverissimo3001/FEUP-CPM/docs/report.md

   - `GET /get_user` - Get user information given an ID
   - `GET /users` - Get all users (unused//debugging purposes)

+#### Show Endpoints

 [shows.py](../TheaterLink/routes/shows.py) contains the endpoints for show management.
 It allows the retrieval of all shows that were previously added to the database (during creation).

+#### Ticket Endpoints

 - API endpoints:
   - `GET /shows` - Get all shows
+    - The argument `images` can be passed to the query string to include the base64 encoded image of the show in the response.
+This is useful for displaying the image in the frontend.
+    - The frontend only asks for the shows once, and then caches them.

 [tickets.py](../TheaterLink/routes/tickets.py) contains the endpoints for ticket management.
 It allows the creation of new tickets, retrieval of all tickets, and ticket validation.